Anny85-code/optimism/README.md

 - Make sure you have node installed in your system.
 - Make sure you have ruby installed on your system
+- Make sure you have rails installed in your system.

 ## Installation